 \section{Conclusion}

 This paper proposes a novel multi-period sparse optimization to identify the vulnerable locations responsible for multiple power system blackouts induced by extremely high demand conditions.
-Compared with analyzing each single scenario separately, our multi-period method sorted all scenarios in the order of growing stress to form a sequence of multi-period practical load-growth scenarios; and then encouraged persistency in vulnerability identification problem while solving for these cases.
+Compared with analyzing each scenario separately, our multi-period method sorts all scenarios in the order of growing stress to form a sequence of multi-period practical load-growth scenarios, and then encourages persistency in vulnerability identification problem while solving for these cases.
 We defined the ideal persistency of vulnerability sources, and two evaluation metrics: locational persistency and set persistency.
-Experiments on benchmark systems show that the method 1) reliably tracks {persistent failure locations} under increasing load stress, pinpointing 7 persistent vulnerability locations on \textsc{Case2383wp} with the range of 35\%$\sim$44\% load increase; 2) and solves with scalability to large systems (taking $<4$min on 3000+ bus systems).
-Moreover, by capturing inherent vulnerabilities across a continuous stress spectrum, this work enables projections to intermediate load-growth scenarios not explicitly solved.
+Experiments on benchmark systems show that the method 1) reliably tracks {persistent failure locations} under increasing load stress, pinpointing 7 persistent vulnerability locations on \textsc{Case2383wp} with the range of 35\%$\sim$44\% load increase; 2) solves with scalability to large systems (taking $<4$ min on 3000+ bus systems).
+The proposed work itself is agnostic to demand patterns and has demonstrated effectiveness under both uniformly growing load factors and uneven load growth, without loss of generality.
+Moreover, by capturing inherent vulnerabilities across a continuous stress spectrum, this work enables projections of intermediate load-growth scenarios that are not explicitly solved.
 In planning studies, this capability reduces the need to evaluate every critical case individually, thereby significantly improving efficiency.
-And although this paper mainly experiments on uniformly growing load factors across the entire grid, the proposed work itself is agnostic to demand patterns, and applies without generality to uneven load growth where some areas grow faster than others.